Reinhard Gebhardt: Upbringing and career

 After an unknown period, Gebhardt moved to America where he began a career as a teacher, composer, and performer.
-However, as his health began to fail he moved to Paris, Texas where he continued his compositional career.
+In 1886, Gebhardt performed as the pianist in a trio which performed through the Grand Conservatory of Music in New York.
+However, as his health began to fail he moved to Paris, Texas, where he continued his compositional career.
 According to the musical publication The Etude, he had won several prizes for his compositions.
 In 1916, he won the first prize for his piano work in the intermediate or advanced grade level.
 Around the mid-1910s, following his move to Paris, Texas he began the "Gebhardt College of Music."

 Family

 Gebhardt was married to Helena Barbara "Helen" Seibert and had three confirmed daughters, Theodora "Adelaide," Estelle Sophie, and Viola Gertrude.